Get Shouty

 I had a very sick friend.
 Very.
 She was diagnosed on Australia Day with cancer of the everything.

-And in 12 hours I go to her funeral service. (this was written Thursday night)
+And in 12 hours I go to her funeral service.

 I’ve been acting as her digital comms officer, the instigator of a blog to record her journey.
 She delivered beautiful, venerable, knock-your-socks-off posts from a clever, creative, fragile, graceful woman at the height of her magic.